alephium/old-wiki/src/Full-Node-More.md

 1. Stop the Alephium full node jar
 2. Move the Alephium data folder (normally at `%userprofile%\.alephium` for Windows or `~/.alephium` for Linux and macOS) to the new location
-3. Add an envioronment varialble 'ALEPHIUM_HOME' to the system pointing to the new location.
-You can either do this at the system level, or simply create a batch file which sets the variable prior to starting the Alephium jar.
+3. Add an environment variable `ALEPHIUM_HOME` to the system pointing to the new location.
+You can either do this at the system level or simply create a batch file that sets the variable prior to starting the Alephium jar.
 4. Restart the Alephium node

 If using the docker full node, then simply change the mounted folder definitions in the docker file to point to the new home then restart.